lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ID_CRED_x = { 4 : kid_x }, where kid_x : bstr, for x = I or R.

 Public key certificates can be identified in different ways.
-Header parameters for identifying C509 certificates and X.509 certificates are defined in {{I-D.mattsson-cose-cbor-cert-compress}} and {{I-D.ietf-cose-x509}}, for example:
+Header parameters for identifying C509 certificates and X.509 certificates are defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}}, for example:

 * by a hash value with the 'c5t' or 'x5t' parameters;